Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 2. `become:` will be implemented with similar forwarding flagging. `become:` will replace both objects headers with forwarding pointer to an object that just contains the original object references and revised header words.
 When the objects are collected, the references will be updated.
 3. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

 First we have the object format tag.
-The bits code the following:
+The low 5 bits code the following:
 - bit 0: = 1 means the object contains instance variables
 - bit 1: = 2 means the object is indexable
 - bit 2: = 4 means the pointers in the object are weak references